 The bench press is the king of upper body-building exercises.
 For years, the bench press has measured a lifter’s strength.
 But, how many times have people asked you how much you bench?
 But people have never asked you how much you squat or how many chin-ups you can do.

 The bench is a simple yet powerful exercise that targets the entire chest (pectorals), front shoulders (deltoids), and triceps.
 To perform a bench press, you must lie on your back on a flat bench, grip the barbell slightly wider than your shoulder grip and press the bar straight down to your chest.

 The bench press is the most prominent upper body builder because it allows you to move the most weight possible.
 Also, this is its advantage over the dumbbell press.
 With the help of a spotter, you can also push yourself to lift heavier weights.
 Other advanced bench press techniques include board presses, bench press negatives, and chain presses.
 See our link at the bottom for more details.

 If you were only going to do one exercise to work your back, it would be.
-The deadlift is the ultimate test of a lifter’s power to weight ratio.
+The deadlift is the ultimate test of a lifter’s power-to-weight ratio.
 This muscle-building exercise is very demanding on the body.

 Start by bending your knees as you reach down for the bar.
-Next, pull the weight up by pressing your feet into the ground and straightening your legs.
+Next, pull the weight by pressing your feet into the ground and straightening your legs.
 Once the bar passes your knees, thrust your hips forward.
 Finally, lock your back and tighten your core.

-Most people will not be able to do deadlifts without some training first.
+Most people cannot do deadlifts without some training first.
 You can practice the move in two stages.
 First, practice lifting the weight to your knees as you straighten your legs.
 Second, practice thrusting your hips as you move the weight past your knees to your waist.